ADE 651: Pakistan

 Pakistan purchased ADE 651s for use by the Airports Security Force (ASF).
 After the ADE 651 became the focus of controversy for its role in Iraq, concerns were raised in Pakistan about its employment as a bomb detector by the ASF.
 A senior official at Jinnah International Airport denied that the ADE 651 was being used, claiming that the ASF had designed the device in use there, but other ASF officials acknowledged that their device "operated on the same principle as ADE-651."
 Pakistani scientists rejected the scientific basis on which the device was claimed to work: Professor Shahid Zaidi of Karachi University told the Pakistani newspaper Dawn that "there has to be an electric, magnetic or electromagnetic field for a device to work in such a manner.
 Furthermore static fields don’t move around the way it is being claimed by some.
 Also don’t forget that there are so many radio waves of different frequencies all around us.
 I just don’t see how this device would work."
 Dawn challenged the ASF to test the device to confirm its effectiveness but the ASF refused, insisting that the device works.

 Belgium

 The Belgian police bought an ADE 651 in 2008 for £12,800 to detect drugs, as a supposedly cheaper alternative to a dog.
-According to Superintendent Theiry Meunier, it was soon apparent that it was ineffective: "We had no results from it.
+According to Superintendent Thierry Meunier, it was soon apparent that it was ineffective: "We had no results from it.
 We tried to use the device for detecting drugs in cars for several months.
 We also provided the detector to detectives seeking to detect drugs.
 The results again were negative."